 16. But there was also acknowledgment among the former Greek authorities interviewed that the Fund’s TA experts were helpful in uncovering and diagnosing problems in the system and offering strategies for remediation.
 They noted that whatever efforts the Fund may have made to protect the bottom pensioners were unlikely to have been recognized or appreciated by pensioners confronted with some cut in their pensions.
 Such public perceptions rendered it difficult for the Fund and the authorities to communicate with the general public on reform needs.

 Appendix Table A.1.
-SIPs, Annexes, and Text Boxes on Pension Issues
+Selected Issues Papers (SIPs), Annexes, and Text Boxes on Pension Issues, 2005-161/